 Agreed, those who have should give to those who don’t.
 To do this freely is charity and goodness.
-But who has right to receive, to take what, from whom, is a conversation that overthrew empires.
+But who has right to receive what, from whom, is a conversation that overthrew empires.
 Tread with care!

 This reminds me of a story:

 It so happens that one autumn Nasreddin was appointed qadi of Aksehir.
-With the eagerness of the new broom, the fresh judge was impatient to clean the town of all the wrongs.
+With the eagerness of the new broom, the fresh judge was impatient to purge the town of all the wrongs.

 Khadija, his wife came from the market and told him,